-I’ve just entered my second Summer as a Triumph Bobber owner.
-It’s been a great year and I’ve really enjoyed being back in the saddle.
+I’m just coming to the end of my third Summer as a Triumph Bobber owner.
+I’ve had a great time with the Bobber and I’ve really enjoyed getting back into motorcycling.

 If you are considering buying a Triumph Bobber you will hopefully find some of this useful in making your decision.